( Advanced Search )

 Reissue of 1964 RCA album with 48 booklet with background information on all the heroes Fess sings about - Daniel Boone/ Jim Bowie/ George Washington/ Ballad Of Davy Crockett/ ben Franklin/ Johnny Clem and others.

-GRAM PARSONS Sundazed 11092 Another Side Of This Life- The Lost Recordings, 1965-66 ● CD $15.98
+GRAM PARSONS Sundazed 11092 Another Side Of This Life- The Lost Recordings, 1965-66 ● CD $18.98

 18 previously unissued demos from this country-rock pioneer.

-GRAM PARSONS & THE FALLEN ANGELS Rhino 72726 Live 1973 ● CD $16.98
+GRAM PARSONS & THE FALLEN ANGELS Rhino 72726 Live 1973 ● CD $12.98

-12 tracks, 63 min., recommended Due mid March.
-Previously available on Sierra.
+12 tracks, 63 min., recommended Previously available on Sierra.
 Gram took this outfit on the road in support of his classic "Gram Parsons" LP.
 The songs included were recorded live in '73 in New York and broadcast live on WLIR-FM.
 The band includes Emmylou Harris, who provides harmony vocals and takes the lead on Country Baptizing.
 Pedal steel wiz Neil Flanz tears it up pretty well on Drug Store Truck Driving Man & the obligatory highway ode Six Days On The Road.
 Other Angels include guitarist Jock Bartley, bassist Kyle Tullis & drummer N.D.
 Smart II.
 Gram, Emmylou & company play their asses off on what is now considered to be the meat & potatoes of Gram's recorded legacy.
 We'll Sweep Out The Ashes/ Big Mouth Blues/ The New Soft Shoe/ Love Hurts/ That's All It Took all qualify Gram & Emmylou for the country duet hall of fame, plus an R&B medley of Bony Moronie/ Forty Days/ Almost Grown.
 These were to be Gram's last recordings.
 A definitive showstopper! ( SG)

 DOLLY PARTON Columbia 44384 White Limozeen ● CD $9.98